 Just to give you a quick example, my first blog was a Chicago lifestyle blog, and I wrote some articles about how to get free Lollapalooza tickets.
 And that content still ranks number four in the search for free Lollapalooza tickets, because fundamentally, it was based on good content.

 Write Good Content

-Tom Pick: The main thing is just to write good content.
+Tom Pick: Whether you are into guest posting or social media copies, writing good content is a must.
 Do not worry about keyword stuffing.
 Instead, concentrate on being the best answer.
 And basic things like not having broken links and other things like that on them on your blog.

 There is a tool SEMrush, a high-end, professional, and sophisticated kind of SEO tool.
 It is probably not something that the casual blogger could afford, or even want to use.
 But there are some very simple tools.